johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

   A computer, but not a steam engine, is a universal simulator.
   Expecting a computer to do whatever neurons can is not a metaphor.

-- There is no such thing as an universal analogue computer.
-Analogue computers cant do error correction (every value in an analogue could be correct) and without error correction, the growth of knowledge is bounded.
+- There is no such thing as an universal analog computer.
+  Analog computers cant do error correction (every value in an analogue could be correct) and without error correction, the growth of knowledge is bounded.
   So all universal computers are digital and all use error-correction.
-All jumps to universality occur in digital systems. eg: Spoken languages build words out of a finite set of elementary sounds.
+  All jumps to universality occur in digital systems.
+      eg: Spoken languages build words out of a finite set of elementary sounds.

 - All known jumps to universality have be done by humans except one: DNA

 - Initially the genetic code was evolving along with everything else in the organism, but became a point where the code itself stopped evolving, despite the fact that the organisms continued to.
   When the DNA stopped evolving it was only coding for single-celled organisms.
   Despite that all organisms today have been based on exactly the same alphabet of bases, and three-base "words".
   Considered as a language, the genetic code has displayed phenomenal reach.
   DNA might have been the first universality to exist, We do not know why DNA which evolved to describe bacteria has enough reach to describe dinosaurs and humans.

-- AI must be possible in principle because a universal computer is a universal simulator
+- AI must be possible in principle because a universal computer is a universal simulator.

-- In Consciousness Explained (some refer to it as Consciousness Denied) Dennet claims that qualia dont exist.
+- In Consciousness Explained, -- some refer to it as Consciousness Denied -- Dennet claims that qualia dont exist.
   To deny them is a bad explanation.

 - If you cant program it, you dont understand it